quoctk-tiki/demo-k6/README.md

       example, rate = 90 & timeUnit = '1m' means 90 iterations per one minute.
     - Other executors you can find here: [K6 Scenarios](https://k6.io/docs/using-k6/scenarios)

-- How about **gracefulStop** in scenarios?.
+- What is **gracefulStop** in each scenario?.
 This option is available for all executors except `externally-controlled` and allows the user to specify a duration to wait before forcefully interrupting them.
 The default value of this property is 30s.

-- To understand the **arrival rate** word clearer in closed model (constant-vus executor) and opened model ( constant-arrival-rate or ramping-arrival-rate executors), please see [this document](https://k6.io/docs/using-k6/scenarios/arrival-rate/).
+- To understand the **arrival-rate** clearer in closed model (constant-vus executor) and opened model ( constant-arrival-rate or ramping-arrival-rate executors), please see [this document](https://k6.io/docs/using-k6/scenarios/arrival-rate/).